Amit3729/MLOps_project1/README.md

 > **Production‑grade Machine Learning System with MongoDB, AWS, Docker, CI/CD, and Model Deployment**

 This project demonstrates a **complete MLOps lifecycle**, from raw data ingestion to automated deployment on AWS.
-It is designed to **impress recruiters and technical reviewers** by showcasing real‑world tools, best practices, and scalable architecture used in modern ML engineering.
+It is designed to **gain real world knowledge** by showcasing real‑world tools, best practices, and scalable architecture used in modern ML engineering.

 ---